narrative

 SPITTLER FAMILY

-Jacob SPITTLER, Sr., born in Haslach, Baden Germany in 1793 married Catherine RENKERT (1795-?) in 1815 and had 6 children - Jacob, Jr., John, Catherine (1816-?) who married Martin KNOLL, Anna Mae (1817-?) who married ____KARB, Salome (1821-1894) who married Andreas RISSER and Maria Barbara (1824-?) who married Jacob RENKERT.
+Jacob SPITTLER, Sr., born in Haslach, Baden Germany in 1793 married Catherine RENKERT (1795-?) in 1815 and had 6 children - Jacob, Jr., John, Catherine (1816-?) who married Martin KNOLL, Anna Mary (1828-1868) who married Michael CARPP (1830-1896) and moved to Michigan, Salome (1821-1894) who married Andreas RISSER and moved to Wisconsin and Maria Barbara (1824-?) who married Jacob RENKERT.

-While still in Germany, Jacob Jr. (1813-1902) married Mary Anne VETTER (1808-1902) and had 3 children - Mary Anne (1840-1900) who married Peter MOHR , George (1841-?) who married Orisa PERRIGO and Kate (1844-?) who married Abe RITTMAN (1836-?).
+While still in Germany, Jacob Jr. (1813-1902) married Mary Anne VETTER (1808-1902) and had 3 children - Mary Anne (1840-1900) who married Peter MOHR (1835-1868) and had children Peter, Emma, Louisa and George; George (1841-?) who married Orisa PERRIGO and Kate (1844-?) who married Abe RITTMAN (1836-?) and had children George and Irene.
 His brother John (1819-1894) married Catherine Remensporger and had a son, (John) George (1844-1935) but Catherine died soon after.
 In 1846, brothers John and Jacob Spittler sailed to America with their families and onboard ship, Jacob's wife Mary gave birth to a son, Charles.

 Upon arriving in America, the two families settled near Water Valley, NY but later moved to Hamburg (about 15 miles south of Buffalo) where Jacob became a shoemaker.
 Jacob and Mary had 4 more children - William (1847-1887) who married Carrie REPPERT, Frederick (1849-?), Tilda (1852-1890) who married Henry RUSH and Albert (1856-1925) who married Ada BYRON.
 George and Frederick both moved to California and started drug stores near Santa Cruz, Albert became a butcher and William operated a hotel in North Evans, NY.
 George and children Charles Frederick (1875-1951) and Ida Flora are buried in Colusa, CA. Olive Spittler (1874-1944), daughter of William and Carrie Reppert Spittler is buried in San Bernadino, CA.